Jay2006sawant/Devops_Task/README.md

 ## Documentation

 ### Steps Followed

+1. **Project Setup**
-1. Forked and set up a starter Node.js app.
+   - Forked and set up a starter Node.js app.
-2. Wrote a Dockerfile to containerize the app.
+   - Wrote a Dockerfile to containerize the app.
-3. Built and tested the Docker container locally.
+   - Built and tested the Docker container locally.
-4. Pushed code and Dockerfile to GitHub.
+   - Pushed code and Dockerfile to GitHub.

+2. **CI/CD Pipeline**
-5. Configured GitHub Actions for CI/CD.
+   - Configured GitHub Actions for automated build, test, and deployment.

+3. **Cloud Deployment**
-6. Created a VM and installed Docker.
+   - Created a VM instance on Google Cloud Platform (GCP).
+   - Installed Docker on the VM.
-7. Deployed the app using the pipeline.
+   - Deployed the app using the pipeline and manual Docker commands.
-8. Deployed and tested on GCP and GitHub Codespaces.
+   - Deployed and tested on GCP and GitHub Codespaces.

+4. **Network Configuration**
-9. **Added a firewall rule to allow TCP traffic on port 80 (HTTP) in GCP.**
+   - Added a firewall rule to allow TCP traffic on port 80 (HTTP) in GCP.

+---

 ### Problems Faced & Solutions

+- **npm install error:**
+  - *Problem:* Running `npm install` in the wrong directory.
-- **npm install error:** Fixed by running commands in the correct directory (`Devops_Task`).
+  - *Solution:* Ensured commands were run in the correct project directory (`Devops_Task`).

+- **Port issues:**
+  - *Problem:* App not accessible due to closed ports.
-- **Port issues:** Ensured port 3000 was open on the VM and in Docker run command.
+  - *Solution:* Opened port 3000 in Docker and port 80 in the VM firewall.

+- **App not accessible from browser:**
+  - *Problem:* Could not access the app via the public IP.
-- **App not accessible from browser:** **Added a GCP firewall rule to allow ingress on TCP:80 from 0.0.0.0/0.**
+  - *Solution:* Added a GCP firewall rule to allow ingress on TCP:80 from `0.0.0.0/0`.

+- **CI/CD secrets:**
+  - *Problem:* Securely managing deployment keys.
-- **CI/CD secrets:** Added SSH keys as GitHub secrets for deployment.
+  - *Solution:* Added SSH keys as GitHub secrets for deployment automation.

 ---